By Desirae Gostlin

 “I had pretty much done every party drug there was out there, but he just looked so content and happy when he did it,” Montgomery said.
 “So I was like I really, really want to try that.
 And it was stupid for me to do that.
 I mean a massive mistake…And now it’s got me here.”

 Like many people who struggle with opioid addiction, she tried to get clean by going to a methadone clinic and by trying to quit cold turkey.
-Methadone is a synthetic opioid used in addiction therapy to help lessen withdrawals.
+Methadone is a synthetic opioid prescribed for pain and used in addiction therapy to help lessen withdrawals.
 Currently, Montgomery is once again going daily to a methadone clinic.

 But methadone comes with its own set of drawbacks.